59th Annual Grammy Awards

 The 59th Annual Grammy Awards ceremony was held on February 12, 2017.
 The CBS network broadcast the show live from the Staples Center in Los Angeles.
 The ceremony recognized the best recordings, compositions, and artists of the eligibility year, which ran from October 1, 2015, to September 30, 2016.

 James Corden hosted the ceremony for the first time.
 The pre-telecast ceremony (officially named The Premiere Ceremony) was held on the same day prior to the main event and was hosted by comedian Margaret Cho.

 The nominations were announced on December 6, 2016.
 Beyoncé acquired the most nominations with nine.
 Drake, Rihanna, and Kanye West received eight nominations each, while Chance the Rapper followed with seven nominations.
 Tom Elmhirst won six awards from six nominations as an engineer/mixer.
-Among the artists, Adele was the biggest winner of the night with five trophies, including Album of the Year for 25, Record of the Year, and Song of the Year for "Hello".
+Among the artists, Adele was the biggest winner of the night, receiving five trophies, including Album of the Year for 25, Record of the Year, and Song of the Year for "Hello".
 Adele also became the first musician in history to win all three general field awards in the same ceremony twice, previously winning all three categories in 2012.
 David Bowie and Greg Kurstin followed with four trophies.
 Chance the Rapper won for Best New Artist alongside two other awards.